AutoResearch/autora/README.md

 #### Install external tools using `homebrew`

 This is a good time to check that the other external dependencies are fulfilled.
+For developing AER you need:
+- `pyenv` and `pipx` which are required for the `python` setup,
+- `pre-commit` which is used for handling git pre-commit hooks,
+- `graphviz` which is used for some visualizations.

 You can install them as follows:

 ```shell
 brew bundle
 ```

-This will install `pyenv` and `pipx` which are required for the `python` setup.
-It will also install external dependencies used by the `aer` package.
+This uses the [`Brewfile`](./Brewfile) to install all the packages required.

 #### Initialize pyenv

 `pyenv` allows installing different versions of `python`.
-Run the initialization script:
+Run the initialization script as follows:

 ```shell
 pyenv init